 Tiffany: You often speak of how God helped you to control your anger when you were a newlywed.
 Was there a defining moment when you knew you had to change for the sake of your relationship?

-Tiffany: I love how you’ve said that you used to preach like you were God’s public relations manager and didn’t want to make him look bad.
+Tiffany: I love how you’ve said that you used to preach like you were God’s “public relations manager”.
+You didn’t want to make Him look bad.
 An example of this is the story from Matthew 15:21-28 where Jesus speaks to the Canaanite womanly harshly.
 Is addressing these parts of the Bible that do not make sense something you have prayed over and sought wisdom on?

 Regarding Matthew 15:21-28 and the conversation between Jesus and the Canaanite woman, on face value Jesus seems mean.
 A lot of people can’t cope with that.
 But Jesus is actually crafty and smart.
 He is compelling her and asking her, “how much do you want your daughter to be set free?”
 What if I ignore you, exclude you, and insult you?
 Will you keep coming?
 How much faith do you have?
 He wants to know how great is your faith.
 He was provoking a response in the right way, to see how much faith she has.
 You need to have resilience and go a bit deeper.
 The Bible says “My thoughts are not your thoughts, and my ways are not your ways.”

-Tiffany: Can we expect there to be a book from Pastor Leanne in our future? ☺
+Tiffany: Can we expect there to be a book from Pastor Leanne Matthesius in our future? ☺

-Pastor Leanne: Yes!
+Pastor Leanne Matthesius: Yes!
 There is to be a book in the future, and it is to focus on Wisdom for Living.
 I want to have my messages transcribed and find a way to collate them into a book.
 I want to show my inner struggles and triumphs and be a voice to share what God has taught me over the years.
 When I was younger I frequently prayed for wisdom and as such, Wisdom for Living is my primary asset.
-Solomon, who God was with and was beloved by God, also prayed and asked for wisdom.
+Solomon (who God was with and was beloved by God) also prayed and asked for wisdom.
 That is a prayer every pastor needs to pray.
 We always need to use wisdom.
 So I want my book to be about the wisdom to live well.

-A huge thank you to Pastor Jurgen and Leanne Matthesius for starting C3 San Diego, and being such an inspiration!
-If you have any questions or lovely comments, please leave them below!
+A huge thank you to Pastor Jurgen Matthesius and Pastor Leanne Matthesius for starting C3 San Diego, and being such an inspiration!
+If you have any questions, please leave them below!